scottrlarson/profession/content/links/link-computer-building-basics.md

 caption = ""

 +++
-If you were ever wondering how a desktop computer is built, or you need to understand how to build your own this is a good reference video to get you started https://www.youtube.com/watch?v=lPIXAtNGGCw
+If you were ever wondering how a desktop computer is built, or you need to understand how to build your own, this is a good reference video from newegg.com to get you started.
+On a side note, and this is not a plug, newegg.com is a great place to purchase hardware.
+They have good return policies and prices. https://www.youtube.com/watch?v=lPIXAtNGGCw